 Organic is defined as ‘related to or derived from living matter’; this means that only natural textiles have the propensity to be organic.
 Usually organic products put emphasis on producing and manufacturing fabrics in an all natural and sustainable way; indicating that no unnatural products such as chemical based fertilisers, pesticides and herbicides are used in the production of the fabric, all the way from when it is cultivated until it is spun into a fabric.

 Non-organic, on the other hand is defined as ‘not relating to or deriving from living matter.
 All man-made or synthetic fibres belong in this category and cannot be organic.
 But even though natural textiles are the only ones that can be organic, they are most often not.

 The majority of farming is non-organic, despite both health concerns as well as environmental damages.
 The reason for this is that the use of chemicals is convenient; chemical pesticides and fertilisers allow farmers to save time, costs and bulk out more produce in most cases.

 Organic farming methods like crop rotation, are not efficient enough when the farmer can continuously get a crop to grow in one spot with chemicals.

-Most farmers globally use non-organic farming practises, which lead to many environmental issues.
+Most farmers globally use non-organic farming practices, which lead to many environmental issues.
 The overuse of pesticides, herbicides and harmful chemicals to keep the modified plants alive pollute the air and the soil.
-For example, a percentage of the water used in nourishing the cotton plants becomes polluted and either runs off, contributing to acid rain or becomes polluted ground water, eventually decreasing the nutritional content of the soil2.
+For example, a percentage of the water used in nourishing the cotton plants becomes polluted and either runs off, contributing to acid rain or becomes polluted ground water, eventually decreasing the nutritional content of the soil.

 Waterbodies also becomes completely polluted with toxins, detergents and heavy metals, getting dumped out into rivers, lakes and the ocean!
-This results in eutrophication, acid rain, death to marine life, amongst other harmful effects1.
+This results in eutrophication, acid rain, death to marine life, amongst other harmful effects.